 - 3 tbsp tomato ketchup for serving (or store bought)

 Take a heaped teaspoon of leftover mashed potato and roll into a ball shape

 Pop onto a baking sheet line with parchment paper, and continue until you have as many tots as you want

 Pop into the oven and bake for 20 mins.
-Use tongs to flip to colcannon tots (you may need to give the a bit of a squeeze to re-shape them at this point), pop back into the oven for another 20 mins
+Use tongs to flip tots (you may need to give the a bit of a squeeze to re-shape them at this point), pop back into the oven for another 20 mins

 Serve hot with some homemade tomato ketchup